 2. Sub dryer sheets for wool dryer balls – Hands down one of the BEST life hacks yet.
 Not only do you say goodbye to the chemicals which most dryer sheets contain, but the wool balls also help toss around and separate your clothes while drying so they dry faster.
 I prefer to add a few drops of essential oils (about 3) to each dryer ball before tossing in with my clothes.
 This just adds a fresh scent, so you truly are not missing anything by ditching the dryer sheets.
 Also, I have had my same 6 for over a year, so they truly last a long time and are a less expensive option in the long run.

-3. Natural skincare – As I have gotten older, I have become more and more aware and careful when it comes to skincare and taking care of my skin.
+3. Natural skincare – As I have gotten older, I have become more and more aware and careful when it comes to skincare and taking care of my skin, which is why I always check out reviews before buying any new products.
 Yes, I still use your typical make-up and haven’t yet found a natural line I truly love, but with my skincare routine, I have tried my best to swap products to more natural/organic ones.
 I look at it like this, your skincare is what you put first and last on your face each and every day.
 When you apply makeup, is it going on top of this.
 Therefore, I find it most important to have whatever is the first thing to put on your skin, be something that is nourishing and not full of chemicals.
 There are so many amazing natural skincare brands out there, you all know that TULA and Kopari are two of my favorites.
 I also really like Beauty Counter’s Face Oil which I apply at night.
 If you are a fan of TULA as well, or want to give them a try, you can use code: KENDALL for 20% off your order and they now ship to Canada as well!

 4. Swap out your Keurig cups for EKOCUPS – So I have known for awhile that you really should try and buy 100% organic coffee when possible, but what I didn’t know is how harmful your typical K-Cups are for the environment.
 Just think about many get used and tossed away each and every day.
 I actually discovered EKOCUPS brand on accident, when simply searching for an organic alternative.
 It wasn’t until they arrived that I started reading the box and found out that these K-Cup are recyclable!
 When you take your K-Cup out of the machine, you simply peel the lid back, dump the grinds into the trash and you can then recycle the pod itself.
 The motto is “extra coffee for more taste, recyclable cups for less waste.”
 Matt and I prefer the dark roast, but they have so many different strengths and flavors as well as a variety pack.